s41m0n/LaTazza/DesignDocument.md

 | FR7 | CapsuleType | DataImpl | -| - | - |
 | FR8 | Colleague| DataImpl | -| - | - |

+_**Note:**_

+We decided not to insert the class DataManagerImpl in this table since it is assumed a priori that in order to perform every operation there should be an update/store of the whole dataset in the database (or file).

 # Verification Sequence Diagrams

 ## Scenario 1